hasnat/redux-modules/docs/motivation.md

 `redux-modules` was developed to simplify how state transformations are `defined` and how they're `exposed` to the view.

-## Making a better state transformation
+## Defining state transformations

-To create a state transformation we need a few ingredients:
+A state transformation is made up of the following:
 - an action constant
 - an action creator
 - a reducer function

-The following are common folder structures in the Redux community:
+These pieces are often divided into separate files, eg:
 ```
 actions/
   todos.js